mumtaz2029/project-1/README.md

 # CI/CD Pipeline for Java Application

 This project is a Maven-based Spring Boot web application prepared for a CI/CD workflow using GitHub, Jenkins, Docker, Java, and Linux-oriented deployment steps.
-It now presents a modern mini employee portal UI so the application feels like a real internal business product instead of a plain demo service.
+It now presents a modern mini employee portal UI so the application feels like a real internal business product.

 ## Project Overview